petabyt/PrismOS2/README.md

-# PrismOS2
+# PrismOS 2
-A graphical version of PrismOS
+A graphical version of PrismOS written in QBasic.